Capital punishment in Michigan: History

 The 1830 hanging of a tavern keeper, Stephen Gifford Simmons, who had in a drunken fit killed his wife, generated more popular opposition to the death penalty than the prior hanging of Native Americans.
 Consequently, Simmons' was the last execution under Michigan law.
+In 1840, the people of Michigan learned that an innocent man had been hanged across the river from Michigan, in what is now Windsor, Ontario, as the true perpetrator of the crime had made a deathbed confession.

 The death penalty has been unconstitutional in Michigan since the 1963 constitution took effect on 1 January 1964.